BrandonGower-Winter/ECAgentTutorials/Introduction/README.md

 ## Conclusion:

 You have successfully created your first ABM using ECAgent.
-As you can hopefully tell, ECAgent is incredibly flexible and be extended greatly.
+As you can hopefully tell, ECAgent is incredibly flexible and can be extended greatly.
 If you are still interested in learning more about ECAgent, take a look at some of the other, more complicated, tutorials and, if you have any questions, please feel free to email or message one of the devs and they will be more than happy to assist you.